-Continuous Employment - Only PAs that have practiced as a physician assistant for at least one (1) year and have worked at least 1,800 hours after graduating from an approved physician assistant program, are eligible to prescribe controlled substances.
+Continuous Employment - Only PAs that have worked at least 1,800 hours after graduating from an approved physician assistant program, are eligible to prescribe controlled substances.
 If you are seeking to prescribe controlled substances, you must provide proof of those practice hours by submitting a letter from your employer/supervisor.
 This letter must be on letterhead paper or have the name, address, phone number of the supervising physician/practice location at the top of the letter, as well as the original signature of the supervising physician or manager of the practice verifying the physician assistant's hours.

 Proof of Pharmacology - You must submit proof of thirty (30) hours in pharmacology.
 A contact hour is 50-60 minutes of instruction in the area of pharmacology.
 Credit hours from a physician assistant program approved by the committee are acceptable.
 One credit hour is equal to 10 contact hours.
 Category 1 Continuing Medical Education is also acceptable.
 Certificates must be submitted for proof of CME’s.

 A supervising physician or physician designee shall review all patient encounters not later than 10 days after the PA has seen the patient.

 If a physician assistant changes supervising physicians but remains in the same practice specialty, the schedule of chart review above does not start over.
-However, if the physician assistant is employed in a different practice specialty, the full scheduled of chart review above must be followed.
+However, if the physician assistant is employed in a different practice specialty, the full scheduled of chart review for first year required again.

 Controlled Substance Registration - If you are going to prescribe, dispense or administer controlled substances you must also apply for a Controlled Substance Registration.
 Please review the Controlled Substance Registration instructions.
 If you already have authority to prescribe legend drugs, you will need to submit an updated practice agreement indicating your authority prescribe controlled substances with the CSR.